vmware/alb-sdk/python/avi/sdk/samples/clone_vs.md

+# README for clone_vs.py

+## Usage

+> clone_vs.py [-h] [-c CONTROLLER] [-u USER] [-p PASSWORD] [-x API_VERSION] [-dc DESTCONTROLLER] [-du DESTUSER] [-dp DESTPASSWORD] [-debug] [-dryrun] [-flags FLAGS] [-skp SSLKEYPASSPHRASES] [-t tenant] [-2t other_tenant] [-2c other_cloud] [-2v other_vrf] [-map MAPSERVERS] [-ppn POOLPLACEMENT] [-fc ref_list] object_type ...

+Where `object_type` is `vs` (Virtual Service), `gs` (GSLB Service) or `generic` (any other simple object).

+Use `clone_vs.py object_type -h` for more detailed help.

+The script implements a class `AviClone` which can be used directly from another script for more advanced use cases if desired.

-# Description
+## Description

 The clone_vs.py script allows the cloning of Virtual Services, Pools, Pool Groups and other objects.

 The script intelligently handles recursively cloning referenced objects as needed.
 For example, when cloning a Virtual Service, the script will automatically clone referenced Pools, Pool Groups and other objects that are unique to the application.

-The script also allows the cloning of objects into a different tenant and/or cloud than the source - the destination may also be on a different Avi Vantage controller.
+The script also allows the cloning of objects into a different tenant, VRF and/or cloud than the source - the destination may also be on a different Avi Vantage controller.

+It is also possible to create multiple clones of the source object by specifying multiple target object names.

+## Object types

+The script can clone a Virtual Service, handling the various changes needed due to differences between source and target clouds.
+See the *Examples* below for various scenarios that have been tested.
+When cloning a VS, the script can also modify VS parameters such as *ecmp_scaleout* (`-ecmp true|false`), *enable_rhi* (`-rhi true|false`) and VS/Pool placement networks that may need to change when cloning to a different cloud type.

+The script can also clone a GSLB Service within the same Controller.

+The script can generically clone any simple object using the `generic` action by specifying the type of object (e.g. applicationprofile, pool, healthmonitor).

+When cloning Pools, it is possible to specify a mapping between server IPs in the source Pool and server IPs in the cloned Pool.

 ## Handling of re-usable objects